teddziuba/engineering-management-pearls/README.md

 🦪 **Look for common on-call trends quarterly at most.**

-Your team is smart enough to now the small fixes that yield fewer pages, but the work necessary to solve larger trends is almost always a quarter-plus scoped project.
+Your team is smart enough to find the small fixes that yield fewer pages, but the work necessary to solve larger trends is almost always a quarter-plus scoped project.
 Analyzing trends at the end of every rotation is unlikely to yield useful results, and is not a good use of time.

 ## Hiring
 🦪 **When interviewing other managers, look for situations that don't work out cleanly.**